-Developed with extensive input from NGOs, international organisations and academics, our Mining Principles establish baseline performance expectations for a responsible mining and metals industry.
-These two requirements define ICMM's conservation of biodiversity performance expectations of company members.
+Developed with extensive input from non-governmental organisations (NGOs), international organisations and academics, our Mining Principles establish baseline performance expectations for a responsible mining and metals industry.
+ICMM's Mining Principles include two Performance Expectations under Principle 7: Conservation of Biodiversity.

 About ICMM's Mining Principles

 ICMM’s Mining Principles strengthen social and environmental requirements, on issues such as labour rights, resettlement, gender, access to grievance mechanisms, mine closure, pollution and waste.